Ida Conquest: Jeweler

 Conquest made jewelry as a hobby.
 To acquire proficiency she spent a number of weeks in the factory of Roman Bronze Works in Greenpoint, Brooklyn.
 She married the head of the company, Riccardo Bertelli, at Trinity Church, Boston, in October 1911.
 Bertelli, a graduate of the University of Turin, established himself in New York in the decade before he married Conquest.
 He was the oldest son of Admiral Luigi Bertelli of Genoa.
 Conquest left the stage after she wed Bertelli.

 She wore a coronet which she crafted herself in the role of Sylvia in The Little Brother of the Rich.
 It was copied from a spray of mistletoe.
 She designed jewelry while she traveled, using a sketch pad and pencil as she became inspired.
 Conquest worked with rings, cameos, and lapis lazuli.
 She became skilled in setting stones and employing California abalone shells to make headpieces.

 Death

-In 1937 Ida Conquest died at her home, 320 East 72nd Street, Manhattan (New York).
+In 1937 Ida Conquest died at her home, 320 East 72nd Street, Manhattan, New York City.
 She was 61 years old.

 Her funeral was conducted from St. James Episcopal Church, Madison Avenue and 71st Street.
 Her husband was in Europe and did not attend the service.
 A daughter, Gigiotta Bertelli, who later married Gabriele D'Annunzio's son Ugo, was the only member of the immediate family present.

 Conquest was buried in Woodlawn Cemetery, Bronx.